 On January 12, 2017, a fiscal 2018 consensus tax revenue estimate of \$27.072 billion was agreed upon by the Secretary of Administration and Finance and the chairs of the House and Senate Committees on Ways and Means.
 This estimate reflected a projection of 3.9% tax revenue growth over the then-current projected fiscal 2017 tax revenue figure (\$26.056 billion), and also assumed that the state income tax rate would decrease from 5.1% to 5.05% on January 1, 2018, in accordance with the statutory mechanism.
 Also on January 12, 2017, the Secretary of Administration and Finance filed the triennial funding schedule for the Commonwealth's employee retirement obligations with the House and Senate Committees on Ways and Means, which provides for a fiscal 2018 transfer amount of \$2.394 billion, an increase of \$196 million or 8.9% over the fiscal 2017 transfer amount.
-See "PENSION AND OPEB FUNDING - Funding Schedule."
-After accounting for statutorily required transfers for pensions, and to the MBTA, the MSBA and the Workforce Training Fund, the Secretary and Committee chairs agreed that \$22.704 billion would be the maximum amount of tax revenue available for the fiscal 2018 budget.
-See "COMMONWEALTH REVENUES - Fiscal 2017 and 2018 Tax Revenues; Fiscal 2018."
+See "Pension AND OPEB Funding Schedule."
+After accounting for the statutorily required transfer for pensions and allocations to the MBTA, the MSBA and the Workforce Training Fund, the Secretary and Committee chairs agreed that \$22.704 billion would be the maximum amount of tax revenue available for the fiscal 2018 budget.
+See "Commonwealth Revenues - Fiscal 2017 and 2018 Tax Revenues; Fiscal 2018."